SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 12. Go back to the UI Canvas and select the component market by clicking Marketplace
 <br>![](/exercises/Exercise_2/images/image(15).png)

-13. Type "selection" in the search tab and choose "basic list with selection"
+13. Type "selection" in the search tab and choose "basic list with selection on right"
 <br>![](/exercises/Exercise_2/images/image(16).png)

 14. Click install